-2.2.1.2 I ransfer stations and resource recovery centres
+2.2.1.2 Transfer stations and resource recovery centres

 Council operates a network of six transfer stations across Rangitīkei.
 As a network the transfer stations provide good infrastructure that is consistent with the national approach to resource recovery networks.
-In addition, the network provides equitable access to opportunities for waste diversion in providing opportunities for waste diversion across Rangitīkei's widely dispersed population.
-Figure 2.3 illustrates the coverage of the districts' transfer stations including a 10 km radius of each site.
+In addition, the network provides equitable access to opportunities for waste diversion in providing opportunities for waste diversion across the widely dispersed population in the Rangitīkei.
+Figure 2.3 illustrates the coverage of the district's transfer stations including a 10 km radius of each site.